firasuke/mussel/DOCUMENTATION.md

 * We first perform a `mrproper` to ensure that our kernel source tree is clean.

-* It's always a good idea to perform a sanity check (`headers_check`) on the headers before installing them.

 * We won't be polluting our kernel source tree which is why we're specifying `O=$BLDDIR/linux` (which I believe may or may not be used since we're only installing the kernel header files and not actually building anything, but